nasaharvest/crop-mask/README.md

 ## 4. Running inference at scale (on GCP)
 **Deploying**
 1. Ensure you have [gcloud](https://cloud.google.com/sdk/docs/install) CLI installed and authenticated.
-2. Ensure you have a secret in GCP titled `GOOGLE_APPLICATION_CREDENTIALS` this will allow Google Earth Engine to be authenticated.
+2. Ensure you have a secret in GCP titled `GOOGLE_APPLICATION_CREDENTIALS`; this will allow Google Earth Engine to be authenticated.
-3. Run the following to deploy the project into Google Cloud
+3. Run the following to deploy the project into Google Cloud:
 ```bash
 gcloud config set project nasa-harvest
 gsutil mb gs://crop-mask-ee-data